 Also unlike Monaghan et al. (2008), our reconstructions show little sensitivity to the removal of the manned Byrd station data, which decreases the West Antarctic regional trend by only 0.015.
 We do note, however, that the ground data from the interior of West Antarctica is sparse, with only the manned Byrd station providing any pre-1980 observations.
-The reconstructed trends in Marie Byrd Land, therefore, are essentially an interpolation between the long-record Peninsula and Ross area stations, using the AVHRR spatial data and infilled values for four West Antarctic stations (Byrd AWS, Erin, Henry, and Mount Siple) as constraints.
-Performing reconstructions without using infilled values results in slightly lower trends at Byrd of ≈ 0.15 +/- 0.09 (Supporting Information).
+The reconstructed trends in Marie Byrd Land, therefore, are essentially an interpolation between the long-record Peninsula and Ross area stations, using the AVHRR spatial data, the manned Byrd station, and infilled values for four West Antarctic stations (Byrd AWS, Erin, Henry, and Mount Siple) as constraints.